ycforward/omnibus_converter/support_website/README.md

 ## License

-This support website is created specifically for OmnibusConverter and follows the same licensing terms as the main application.
+This support website is created specifically for OmnibusConverter and follows the same licensing terms as the main application. # Test trigger